Externships

 Students

-- Keep in mind when selecting a date and location that you are responsible for your Externship transportation
+• Keep in mind when selecting a date and location that you are responsible for your own Externship transportation

 Student FAQs

 Interested in participating in an externship?
-Interested students are encouraged to read through the following FAQs to learn more about externships.
+Here are a few FAQs to learn more about externships.
 Please contact the This email address is being protected from spambots.
 You need JavaScript enabled to view it. for additional questions or concerns.

 How long does an externship last?

-Each employer has a different itinerary, but in most cases, there is an entire day of planned activities.
+Each employer has a different itinerary, and usually designs an entire day of planned activities.
 The average Externship lasts about five hours.

 Will I be interviewed?